jaylee-middlebury/capstone/README.md

 ---

-__Can we use Beam Search during training?__

-Not with the current loss function, but [yes](https://arxiv.org/abs/1606.02960).
-This is not common at all.

----

 __What is Teacher Forcing?__

 Teacher Forcing is when we use the ground truth captions as the input to the Decoder at each timestep, and not the word it generated in the previous timestep.
 It's common to teacher-force during training since it could mean faster convergence of the model.
 But it can also learn to depend on being told the correct answer, and exhibit some instability in practice.

 It would be ideal to train using Teacher Forcing [only some of the time](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html#training-the-model), based on a probability.
-This is called Scheduled Sampling.
+This is called Scheduled Sampling..

-(I plan to add the option).

 ---